Introduction to Public Health

 Learning and Teaching

-There are 30 hours of contact time delivered through lectures, seminars and on-line activities.
-These comprise 8 taught 3.5 hour sessions scheduled in semester 1 and supplemented with additional online support.
+There are 23 hours of classroom based teaching with additional online support.
 Up to one hour is available for one-to-one tutorial support.